andrisimonetti/SLR-ML-toolkit/README.md

 # SLR-toolkit
 Machine Learning toolkit for selecting studies and topics in systematic literature reviews.
-The toolkit analyse the text of abstracts of a collection of papers through the network analysis, performing a topic analysis and providing the association between abstracts and topics.
+The toolkit analyses the text of abstracts of a collection of papers through network analysis, performing a topic analysis and providing the association between abstracts and topics.
-Moreover, there are included optional procdures to manage files dowloaded from Scopus (in .csv format) or Web of Science (in .txt format) database, where the information about references must be included.
+Moreover, there are optional procedures to manage files dowloaded from Scopus (in .csv format) or Web of Science (in .txt format) databases with the information about references.
 To execute the toolkit a basic knowledge of python is required.

 ## Python setup:
 - Install the following packages : `pandas`, `sklearn`, `scipy`, `networkx`, `community`, `matplotlib`, `itertools`, `collections`, `tqdm`
-- Specifically, to install the package `community` (https://python-louvain.readthedocs.io/en/latest/api.html) run the following line from terminal:
+- Specifically, to install the package `community` (reference: https://python-louvain.readthedocs.io/en/latest/api.html) run the following line from terminal:
     ```bash
     pip install python-louvain
 #### Only for cleaning the texts: